Sun to Earth, with All-Wheel Drive

 The Solterra Touring costs $51,995 MSRP.
 Fully loaded, it adds a panoramic glass roof with retractable sunshade, ventilated seats, digital rear view mirror to eliminate blind spots, backlit interior trim, and a gloss black hood cowl for a sportier look.

-With the order books opening in April, the all-new Solterra has already generated a lot of interest from buyers, with half of the first year of production already sold out.
-It’s not hard to see why: factor in the $7,500 federal incentive, and available local incentives that could potentially lop thousands more off the retail price, and you have a well-equipped, good-looking crossover with decent range and power for less than $40,000.
+The Solterra is already generating a lot of interest from buyers, with half of the first year of production already sold out.
+It’s not hard to see why: factor in incentives and rebates and you have a well-equipped, good-looking crossover with decent range and power for less than $40,000.

 Plus, Subaru is throwing in a $400 EVGo charging credit and the use of 10 free rental car days in three years of ownership, should you need a gasoline vehicle for longer trips.
 You also get $400 towards the installation of a home charger, and access to high-occupancy vehicle (HOV) lanes in several states.